Name: carnation, border carnations, perpetual carnations (florist carnations), spray carnations, Malmaison carnations (Dianthus caryophyllus).

 Position: full sun is preferred; partial shade in very warm areas.

 Flowering and fruiting: copious colourful double flowers with a sweet yet spicy clove scent, either held singularly or in sprays on wiry upright stems.
+Single flower varieties are also available.

 Feeding: when initially planting, use a controlled-release fertiliser.
 Apply a liquid fertiliser high in potash every 4–8 weeks to promote further flowering.